awesomebrownies/research-atrium/public/markdown/unsecured.md

 ## Anomalies

 The facility hosts a plethora of SCP's within the containment zones.

-This includes SCP-173 similar to the weeping angels — **SCP-682** as a intelligent dangerous indestructable reptile due to its regenerative abilities.
+- **SCP-173** similar to the weeping angels
+- **SCP-682** as a intelligent dangerous indestructable reptile due to its regenerative abilities.
-**SCP-035** "The Possessive Mask" which animates and kills whoever puts it on.
+- **SCP-035** "The Possessive Mask" which animates and kills whoever puts it on.
-**SCP-914** as a scientist experimental favorite is a machine that allows objects to be put in to be upgraded or destroyed/mutated.
+- **SCP-914** as a scientist experimental favorite is a machine that allows objects to be put in to be upgraded or destroyed/mutated.

 ## Map